 - 1 pinch of ground cinnamon to garnish each glass

-Note: if you like your horchata a little sweeter, you can increase the amount of sweetened condensed milk one ounce at a time until desired sweetness is reached.
+If you like your horchata a little sweeter, you can increase the amount of sweetened condensed milk, one ounce at a time, until desired sweetness is reached.

 The prep and cook time for this recipe does not include time to chill the horchata.
 I usually chill in the refrigerator for 4 hours or overnight before serving.